hanif716/ai-agent-observatory/research/evaluation-notes.md

 - ✔ Score task completion reliability
 - ✔ Produce reproducible evaluation datasets

-This turns the project into **AI research**, making it strong evidence for UK Global Talent.
+This turns the project into **AI research**, which is strong evidence for UK Global Talent.

 ---